mattshu0410/discharger/README.md

-# Discharge Letter Generator
+# Discharger

+Discharger is project created by two medical students for doctors - making it easy for doctors to write hospital-based discharge summaries.

-This is a simple discharge letter generator that uses LangChain and Google Gemini to generate discharge letters.
+uses LangChain and Google Gemini to generate discharge letters.
 Serves as a tool for me to learn frontend and build my first app to solve a problem that I face.

 ## Deployment Requirements